 - See W.O.
 Mitchell on Rupert Lodge. ↩

 - Lodge’s quip about “the Irishman who asked whether this was a private fight or whether he might join in” appears, 40 (!) years later, in Take Today (212): ‘Is this a private fight, or may anyone join in? – An Irishman’ .
-McLuhan is known to have used the quip in lectures around the same time.
-He recalled Lodge in his Speaking of Winnipeg interview in 1970 and this may have brought the quip back to mind. ↩
+McLuhan is known to have used the quip as well in lectures around the same time in the early 1970s.
+Since he recalled Lodge in his Speaking of Winnipeg interview in 1970, this may have brought Lodge’s quip back to mind. ↩